Quick Facts About Section 179 Deductions

 Vehicle eligibility depends on various factors, so consult your accountant or tax professional who’s familiar with your situation.
 The basic qualifying criteria are that the vehicle must be used for business within the first year of the purchase and that at least 50% of its operation must be for a business purpose.

 In general, new and used vehicles bought or financed and put into business use in the same year may qualify under Section 179 deduction rules, which might permit you to deduct the full cost.
-However, the tax year 2024 limit on deductions for heavy SUVs with GVWRs between 6,001 and 14,000 pounds is $30,500.
+However, the tax year 2025 limit on deductions for heavy SUVs primarily designed to carry passengers on public roads and rated between 6,001 and 14,000 pounds GVWR is $31,300.

 The limitation does not apply to heavy vehicles that aren’t SUVs, including: